Popular Army (Iraq): History

 The Popular Army was sent into Iraqi Kurdistan and first saw action in the Second Iraqi-Kurdish War.
 They were also sent out of the country as an expeditionary force to Lebanon to support and fight alongside Palestinian guerrillas during the Lebanese Civil War.

 It was only dissolved when Taha Yassin Ramadan became Vice President of Iraq in 1991.

-Action seen in the Iran-Iraq
+Action seen in the Iran-Iraq War

 Al-Faw

 The First Battle of Al-Faw, fought on February 11, 1986, was a battle of the Iran–Iraq War.
 The Iranians launched a surprise attack against the Iraqi troops defending the al-Faw Peninsula.
 The Iraqi units in charge of the defenses were mostly made up of poorly trained Iraqi Popular Army conscripts, which collapsed when they were suddenly attacked by the Iranian Pasdaran (Revolutionary Guard) forces.
+The collapse at Al-Faw was widely cited as emblematic of the broader structural weaknesses of the Popular Army throughout the Iran-Iraq War.
+Because its members received only a two-month annual training period and were recruited primarily on the basis of party loyalty rather than military aptitude, the force consistently performed poorly in conventional combat against motivated Iranian infantry.
+Western military analysts noted that Iraqi commanders generally kept Popular Army units away from the most intense frontline combat after the early years of the war, relegating them increasingly to rear-area security, garrison duties, and the defence of fixed installations, while the regular Iraqi Army and later the Republican Guard bore the main combat burden.